NAICNO/Jobanalyzer/DESIGN.md

 ## Architectural overview

-There is a variety of use cases (see [`README.md`](README.md)) and as a consequence, a fairly elaborate architecture.
+There is a variety of use cases (see [`README.md`](README.md) and [`REQUIREMENTS.md`](REQUIREMENTS.md)) and as a consequence, a fairly elaborate architecture.
 But in brief, the system is built around a system sampler and a pool of samples, with a stack of increasingly user-friendly, stateful, and specialized tools to process those samples.

 We use [`sonar`](https://github.com/NordicHPC/sonar) as a general system sampler.
-Sonar runs periodically (typically every 5m or so, by means of `cron`) on all interesting hosts, and indeed on every node in a cluster; it samples the hosts' state when it runs, and writes raw sample data to files in a directory tree.
+Sonar runs periodically (currently every 5m or so, currently by means of `cron`) on all interesting hosts, and indeed on every node in a cluster; it samples the hosts' state when it runs, and writes raw sample data to files in a directory tree.
 These samples need careful postprocessing and additional context to make much sense.

 Sonar is stateless and contextless: it samples the system state, tries to clean up what it can in the absence of any context, and appends data to a log file.

-We use [`sonarlog`](sonarlog) (in this repository) to ingest, contextualize, enrich, tidy up, and filter the Sonar logs.
+We use [`sonarlog`](sonarlog) (currently in this repository, though see [ticket 25](https://github.com/NAICNO/Jobanalyzer/issues/25)) to ingest, contextualize, enrich, tidy up, and filter the Sonar logs.
 Sonarlog produces "sample streams", which are clean, self-consistent, and chronologically sensible per-process or per-process-cluster sample data.
 Sonarlog runs as a component of `sonalyze`, see next.

 We use [`sonalyze`](sonalyze) (in this repository) to aggregate, merge, query, and format the sample streams to present meaningful summaries of "jobs".
 See [`sonalyze/MANUAL.md`](sonalyze/MANUAL.md)